Reference

 Indemnity Agreement

-A contract signed by the principal (and often personal guarantors) agreeing to reimburse the surety for any claims paid on the bond.
-This makes surety bonds fundamentally different from insurance — you're always on the hook.
+A legal contract where the principal (and often their spouse or business partners) agrees to repay the surety for any claims paid out on the bond.

 L